topgun743/React-ES6-Webpack-Babel-Starter/README.md

 ```

-By now you must be owing me a cup of coffee or a pack of nice chocolates :)
+By now you must be owing me a cup of coffee or a pack of some nice chocolates :)